How do I remove and replace a laptop key or keycap?

 - In many situations, the key only snaps out partially.
 If the keycap is still attached to the laptop, use your fingers to remove the keycap completely.

-- Once removed, you should see the key retainer (scissor-switch) still attached to the laptop with the pad in the middle.
+- Once removed, you'll see the key retainer (scissor-switch) still attached to the laptop with the pad in the middle.
 If needed, this too can be removed from the laptop.
 To do so, place the flat head of a screwdriver or a knife's edge under a corner and gently twist until it pops off.

 Replacing the keycap